ambitioninc/django-entity-subscription/README.rst

 could be something like "New Products" or "Important Site Changes".

-For any given source, users may want to recieve notifications over different mediums (like "Email", "In-site", "text-message").
+For any given source, users may want to receive notifications over different mediums (like "Email", "In-site", "text-message").
 By dividing notifications into different sources, users can choose to receive that type of notification over whatever medium they prefer.